RegressionAndOtherStoriesJulia/ROSStanPluto.jl/README.md

 This project will take quite a while to complete, I expect at least a year.

 But it has a special meaning to me: When I started to work on Julia interfaces for Stan's cmdstan binary in 2011, I did that to work through the ["ARM" book](http://www.stat.columbia.edu/~gelman/arm/).
-The ["ROS" book](https://www.cambridge.org/highereducation/books/regression-and-other-stories/DD20DD6C9057118581076E54E40C372C#overview) in a sense the successor to the ARM book.
+The ["ROS" book](https://www.cambridge.org/highereducation/books/regression-and-other-stories/DD20DD6C9057118581076E54E40C372C#overview) in a sense is a successor to the ARM book.

 ## Prerequisites